spanner159753/Spanner/README.md

 - Automation, hosted in cloud services, saves effort.
 - A certain amount of free resources every day.

+### Download & Version

+We urge all users to only download Spanner from one of these locations:

+- The README (this file) or releases section of this repository at [github.com/greymass/anchor](https://github.com/greymass/anchor).

+In the future, we will also launch Google Store and Apple Store to make it easier for users to download.

 ### Related Links

 - [Wax Cloud Wallet](https://wallet.wax.io/)